Contents

 6. Is the vendor transparent about its product roadmap?

-7. How often the vendor releases new features.
+7. How often does the vendor release new features?
 Ask for the release schedule.
-Is the release monthly, weekly, or every quarter.
+Is the release monthly, weekly, or every quarter?

 We recommend that you rate your shortlisted vendors based on the above parameters.
-A simple scale of 1-5 can be used where 1 is the lowest rating and 5 is the highest rating.
+A simple scale of 1-5 can be used where 1 is the lowest and 5 is the highest.

 The next consideration in the evaluation process is the ease of integration with your accounting system.

-Whether you use QuickBooks, Sage, or Netsuite – the system should be able to seamlessly connect with your accounting system.
+Whether you use QuickBooks, Sage, or Netsuite – the system should be able to connect with your accounting system seamlessly.

 Some considerations on integration

-1. Does the system allow you to integrate both the purchase orders and invoices with the accounting system?
-That gives you the flexibility to implement just the purchase order automation or the entire purchase-to-pay process.
+1. Does the system allow you to integrate purchase orders and invoices with the accounting system?
+That allows you to implement the purchase order automation or the entire purchase-to-pay process.

-2. Is the integration process seamless or there is a manual setup or development process required?
+2. Is the integration process seamless, or is a manual setup or development process required?
 You don’t want to maintain custom integrations because that increases the workload for your team.

 3. How well does the system integrate with other payment platforms?
 If it is easier to implement, then that gives you the flexibility to design your processes

-Even though there are multiple options available in the market, you can easily find the best purchase order management software by following these simple steps
+Even though multiple options are available in the market, you can easily find the best purchase order management software by following these simple steps.

 1. Identify the objectives for automation.
 That drives scoping and features requirements.